reetp/smeserver-letsencrypt/README.md

 config setprop letsencypt email (defaults to empty)
 config setprop letsencypt keysize (defaults to 4096)

-If the licence changes before this script is updated you can specify a knew licence URL: config setprop letsencrypt licence https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf
+If the licence changes before this script is updated you can specify a new licence URL: config setprop letsencrypt licence https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf

 You can enable just a domain or just a host on a domain